Are you tired of Outlook desktop notifications? Here, we will give you 2 ways to turn off Outlook notifications on your desktop and Windows 10.

 Bonus Trick: Change Outlook Notification Window

 Although Microsoft Outlook doesn’t announce itself with a masculine voice, “You’ve got mail!
 “It has a preset notification popup that makes itself known every time you get a new email.
-Edit Outlook update window in Outlook options area and your changes will take place immediately.
-You may also love to know: Best Methods to Insert Emoji in Outlook Email.
+Edit the Outlook update window in the Outlook options area and your changes will take place immediately.
+You may also love to know the best Methods to Insert emojis in Outlook Email.

 - Launch Microsoft Outlook now.
 Tap on the “File” tab.

 - Click on the small “Options”.
 Click the “Mail” icon on the left side of the Outlook Options window.

 - Scroll to the “Arrived Message” portion.
 Check the “Display Desktop Alert” box to start receiving alerts.
 Uncheck this box to turn off Outlook notifications.

 - Click the “Desktop Alert Settings” button to format your alerts.
 The “Desktop Alert Settings” pop-up window appears.

 - Drag the “Duration” slider to decide the number of seconds the message will remain on your screen.
 A longer period can mean a better chance of seeing it, but it can also distract and cover objects in the bottom right corner of your desktop.

 - Drag the “Transparency” bar to the left or the right to decide how robust the notification will be.
 You have the option to change the notice to semi-transparency.
 This is ideal because you’re going to be able to continue working on what’s below the warning, even though it comes up.

 - Click the OK button to close the Desktop Warning Settings window.
 Click the “OK” button to close the Outlook Options window and switch back to Microsoft Outlook.